gamemanual0/gm0/source/docs/hardware-basics/materials-guide.rst

 --------
 Lexan
 =====
-Polycarbonate, commonly known by its brand name Lexan, is a material that is great for applications such as drivetrain plates or intake collector boxes.
+* Polycarbonate, commonly known by its brand name Lexan, is a material that is great for applications such as drivetrain plates or intake collector boxes.
-It can bear load and is very impact-resistant.
+* Lexan can bear load and is very impact-resistant.
-Many teams use it in the intake and deposit mechanisms as it is clear, allowing the drive team to see into the intake itself, an advantage over wood.
+* Lexan is commonly used in intake and deposit mechanisms as it is clear, allowing the drive team to see into the intake itself, an advantage over wood.
-Thick lexan can be used for drivetrain plates, though this is not recommended for inexperienced teams.
+* Thick Lexan can be used for drivetrain plates, though this is not recommended for inexperienced teams.

+..  note::  Lexan is one of the most expensive materials per square foot, so make sure you have carefully planned out what you are cutting before doing so.

 Thin lexan can be bent with a metal brake or sheet bender.
 It is recommended for teams to use bends instead of connecting with bolts - bending tends to be much stronger than bolting as it means the part stays in one continuous piece.
 If a sheet bender is out of the question, it is possible to use a heat gun or camping burners to heat up the lexan in order to bend it.
-This is not recommended as it can cause injury as well as bubbling (which results from overheating the lexan).
+This is not recommended as it can cause injury and bubbling if the Lexan is overheated.
 Alternatively, "cold bending", bending along a straight edge without applying heat can work for thinner sheets.
-Lexan is one of the most expensive materials per square foot, so make sure you have carefully planned out what you are cutting before doing so.

 ABS
 ===
+* ABS is a hard low-friction plastic that is easily machinable.
+* ABS sheet can be used for side panels, ramps, and even drivetrain plates.
+* It is not as strong as Delrin, but strong enough for most purposes.
+* ABS is cheaper than Lexan and Delrin.
-ABS is a hard plastic, used in many applications (it is the material used for LEGO blocks).
-It is low-friction and easily machinable using hand tools or CNC.
+* ABS can be machined using hand tools or CNC.
 ABS sheets can be also bent using sheet bender (recommended) or a heat gun.
-Thin (1/16 inch) ABS sheets can also be cut using shears.
-It can be used for side panels, ramps, and even drivetrain plates.
-It is not as strong as Delrin, but more than strong enough for most purposes; it is also cheaper than Lexan and Delrin.
+* Thin (1/16 inch) ABS sheets can also be cut using shears.

 Delrin
 ======
 * Acetal, also known under brand name Delrin, is a low-friction strong plastic.
-  It is the common plastic used for wheels, plastic gears, and sprockets.
-REV robotics also uses Delrin for extrusion brackets.
+  It is a common plastic used for wheels, plastic gears, and sprockets (especially in the REV system).
-  It is a durable and strong plastic that is not easily cracked.
+* It is a durable and strong plastic that is not easily cracked.
   Delrin can be used in drivetrain plates (use 1/4" or 3/16" thickness), but Delrin sheet is also quite expensive.
-* Delrin can be machined in a variety of ways including laser cutting, cnc routing and hand sculpting.
+* Delrin can be machined in a variety of ways including laser cutting, CNC routing and hand sculpting.
 However, bending Delrin is much harder than bending Lexan or ABS.

 HDPE